edgarrmondragon/target-adbc/README.md

 | `batch_size` | No | `10000` | Number of rows to process per batch |
 | `add_record_metadata` | No | `true` | Add metadata columns (`_sdc_*`) to tables |
 | `varchar_length` | No | `255` | Default VARCHAR length when not specified |

+*Driver-specific settings are required based on the selected `driver`.

 ### Overwrite Behaviors